-\begin{proof}[Proof of Corollary~\ref{cor:inversevar}] It follows from Theorem~\ref{thm:VarOn} that $a(T_n) = n + O(1)$, $\sigma_n \asymp \sqrt n$ and $|a(m)-a(n)| \asymp |m-n|$ independently of $m,n$.
-Therefore, the first statement of Corollary~\ref{cor:inversevar} follows directly from Theorem~\ref{thm:inverseCLT}.
+where the last inequality follows from Corollary \ref {cor:momentmixing}.
+Similarly, one can show that ${\mathbb E}(Q_n-T_n)^4I(Q_n-T_n<-\sqrt{T_n},A_{T_n}) \leq C_7 n^2$. \end{pf*} \begin{pf*}{Proof of Corollary \ref{cor:inversevar}} It follows from Theorem \ref{thm:VarOn} that $a(T_n) = n + O(1)$, $\sigma_n \asymp\sqrt n$ and $|a(m)-a(n)| \asymp|m-n|$ independently of $m,n$.
+Therefore, the first statement of Corollary \ref{cor:inversevar} follows directly from Theorem \ref{thm:inverseCLT}.
 The upper bound in the second statement follows immediately from the upper bound in the first statement.
 For the lower bound, we may apply the CLT for $(a(Q_n))$ to deduce that there exists $C>0$ such that for all $n$,

 The lower bound follows from these two estimates.
-Indeed, if $\E Q_n \geq T_n$, then $Q_n \leq T_n - \sqrt n$ implies that $Q_n \leq \E Q_n - \sqrt n$ and so
+Indeed, if $\E Q_n \geq T_n$, then $Q_n \leq T_n - \sqrt n$ implies that $Q_n \leq\E Q_n - \sqrt n$ and so